 Rust and Stardust

+The Midwest is known for farmlands.
+Not always glamorous, but necessary for our health and survival.
 Even an old manure spreader can look almost magical under the starlight shine of the Milky Way.

-In my line of work, when circumstances line up, it’s important to jump on the opportunities presented.
+In my line of work, when circumstances line up, itās important to jump on the opportunities presented.

 Following local parks on Facebook brought me to this open air horse/dog/glider park for the first time because I learned their outdoor lights were not working until further notice.
 The perfect circumstances for a night time photographer.